yubik-studio/yubik-studio.github.io/README.md

 My core skills are in applied science, but my core values are in rational inquiry and respect for evidence and logic.
 I'm open to any kind of project that puts these to good use.

 ### Help us develop our Art of War strategy workshops
  [Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com) is looking for "beta participants" to help us in developing our strategy workshops.
 Our goal is to help people set up their own discussion groups and contribute to the larger project (an open source model).
-However, each business has its own way of [connecting Sun Tzu's world with its own](https://open.substack.com/pub/drawinglegsonasnake/p/sun-tzu-chapter-one-laying-plans).
+However, each business has its own way of connecting Sun Tzu's world with its own, as we found in our assessment of Earls *versus* Cactus Club in the [Vancouver Restaurant Wars](https://drawinglegsonasnake.substack.com/p/week-8-the-seven-criteria-of-assessment).
 We'd like to learn more about these.
 Please [contact me](mailto:andrew@yubik.com) for details.

 -----
 ## Andrew Milne Online Resume